DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

   - Why does this happen ?
   - This is the hallmark of data that fit the seriation model and we will encounter it in CA.
 - Things to note about the orientation: the points all fall on the surface of the triangle.
   - Why?
-Geek answer: the assemblage proportions must obey a "closed sum constraint".
+Geek answer: the assemblage proportions must obey a "closed sum constraint": the numbers in each row must add up to some constant, in this case *1*.
+This means that once you know the values of the proportions for 2 types, the value of the proportion for the third type is completely determinied.
+The third value cannot vary.
   - So even though we initially plotted the data in 3 dimensions, they actually fall in a 2-d subspace (geek lingo: a simplex).
 - The triangle may look familar...
 ![](./Images/usdaSoilTexture.jpg)